DuckyMomo20012/email-remote-access/README.md

 #### Fetch mail:

-By default, the app will fetch `5` the latest emails from the `INBOX` label of the email account.
+By default, the app will fetch `5` latest emails from the `INBOX` label of the email account.

 - You can change the number of emails to change the `Last mails` dropdown.